lokalized/lokalized-java/README.md

     </picture>
 </a>

 Lokalized facilitates natural-sounding software translations on the JVM.
+Proudly powering production systems since 2017.

 It is both a file format...